nnk03/my-linux/README.md

 ## For Kali Linux

-1. only homebrew, vim, vimrc, gcc,
+1. only homebrew, vim, vimrc, gcc, vscode